-To see the sequence orientation, examine the arrow to the left of each sequence string.
-A right arrow (\rightarrow) indicates that SeqMan NGen used the input orientation for the alignment.
-A left arrow (\leftarrow) shows that SeqMan NGen used the complementary strand.
+The sequence orientation is shown by the arrow to the left of each sequence string.
+A right-facing arrow (\rightarrow) indicates that SeqMan NGen used the input orientation for the alignment.
+A left-facing arrow (\leftarrow) shows that SeqMan NGen used the complementary strand.